 Afghanistan has been in the midst of a series of major legal reforms in various areas over the past 5 years, of particular relevance is the developments in the commercial sector.
 The commercial market has managed to cope with the rapidly growing dispute resolution mechanisms in Afghanistan which the latter has tried to incorporate in its legal system.
 The question which the authors wish to address in this piece is whether the rapid reforms taking place in Afghanistan have had any significant development in the field of arbitration.

 Junior Associate Ghazia has good knowledge of Arbitration Law working with Afghanistan Centre for Commercial Dispute Resolution (ACDR).
 She has extensive experience working with different NGOs implementing short term projects in many provinces of Afghanistan with a focus on research and trainings.
 She has been an active member of the society volunteering with Organizations in […]

-Associate Mr. Zahid Omarzai is a law graduate and is well-experienced in commercial dispute resolution and managing financial transactions.
-Mr Omarzai has amassed expertise in international and domestic commercial arbitration.
+Associate Zahid Omarzai is a law graduate and is well-experienced in commercial dispute resolution and managing financial transactions.
+Zahid has amassed expertise in international and domestic commercial arbitration.
 In addition, he is knowledgeable and experienced about tax exemption of US/NATO contractors in Afghanistan and legal requirements for conducting business in Afghanistan.